‘It’s In The Details’

 The blankets aren’t necessarily all that expensive (you can find some stars for as little as $20-$25, in fact) but with all of the variations, it makes completing a true master set a little difficult.

 While 181 is the number most commonly cited for a full set, it should be noted that 17 additional blankets with red infields exist.
 Even though 181 is often considered a complete set, in actuality, there are at least 198 different blankets if you include the scarce red infield ones.

 Not all players have red infield variations.
-In fact, this specific variation is limited to only players from the Red Sox and Tigers.
+In fact, this specific variation is limited to only players from the Braves and Tigers.

 The red infield blankets have, as you would expect, red-colored infields.
 These are quite rare and very expensive, generally selling for a few thousand dollars.
 The most expensive red infield blanket is the one featuring Ty Cobb and his has sold for nearly $10,000.